EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

 - **View Use Cases**
   - Create a temporary indexed view for performance issues you cannot solve without changing T-SQL code
   - You need to retire a table and use a new table with similar data (still should be a temporary use)
-  - For security reasons to expose only a specific data to a database role
+  - For security reasons to expose only specific data to a database role
   - As an interface layer for a client that does not support a table or stored procedure data source
   - Abstracting complicated base tables
+  - Data aggregation like `SUM()`, `AVG()`, `COUNT()`, `MIN()`, `MAX()`, ...
+    - It is best to include this aggregation code in a stored procedure, but if there is a need to not have duplicated business logic code in multiple stored procedures, these data aggregation views can be helpful.
+      - If a view does not work and you need parameters, try an Inline Table Valued Function (iTVF).
+Views and iTVF at runtime are both inlined and treaded similarly to derived tables or CTEs.
+    - These aggregation views can be used to `JOIN` on with single row data like an Event.
+The aggregations would be used to sum up the Attendees joined on the EventId.
+    - Immutable (unchanging) records can have the parent table's column value set inside a transaction with the child rows.

 [Back to top](#top)